 Thea.
-111 Acting II: Improvisation/Scene-Study
+111 Acting II: Scene-Study

 This course focuses on basic acting skills and tools using improvisational methodologies such as theatre games and role playing.
-Students learn to trust themselves and their own creative sensibility by examining how scenes are structured, how to find the arch of the character, and how to remain spontaneously present inside the moment of the scene.
-They discover how improvisational techniques assist both the actor and the director with the rehearsal process.
-The course culminates in a final Evening of Improvisational Theatre.
+Students learn to trust themselves and their own creative sensibility by examining how scenes are structured, how to find the arc of the character, and how to remain spontaneously present inside the moment of the scene.
 (Prerequisite: Thea.
 110 or permission of instructor.)
 As required.